We're in the heart of the world’s finest wine producing zone, and taking full advantage of it. You’re in the right place.

 See Trip Ideas

-Nestled in the postcard picturesque countryside and protected by the ridges on the Niagara Escarpment are the wineries of the Niagara Peninsula, the Twenty Valley and Niagara-on-the-Lake.
-Discover the inner working of Canada's only teaching winery, Niagara College Teaching Winery and Culinary Institute.
+Nestled in the postcard-like picturesque countryside alongside Lake Ontario and protected by the ridges on the Niagara Escarpment are the wineries of the Niagara Peninsula, the Twenty Valley and Niagara-on-the-Lake.
+This is Ontario’s most concentrated wine region and home to Canada's only teaching winery, Niagara College Teaching Winery and Culinary Institute.

 The oldest commercial grape-growing area in Canada and Ontario's most southerly point, the Lake Erie North Shore and Pelee Island region shares the same latitude as northern California and Bordeaux, France.

 Visit Pelee Island or Kingsville to taste Pelee Island wine.
 Or simply take the trolley tour to all EPIC wineries in the region, including Colio Estate Winery in Harrow, North 42 Degrees and Viewpointe Winery in Colchester.

 The landscape of wine making in Ontario is changing with new vineyards emerging across southern Ontario, discover new favourites from Georgian Bay to the Ottawa Valley with innovators producing unique wines using flavours such as blueberry and cranberry.